Failure-Analysis-Metadata-Header/famdo/README.md

 Currently supported functionality:
 - validate JSON file against FAMH Schema v1 or v2
 - extract metadata from TIFF file and save as JSON
+- map extracted metadata to FAMH v2 format using connector configurations

 The FAMH schema is downloaded directly from the `fa-metadata-schema` repository and cached locally for faster re-use.